Cars brands and logos that start with L

 Luxgen Motor Co Logo

-Taiwanese automaker Luxgen Motor Co, a subsidiary of Yulon Motor, was established in 2008 to produce licensed Nissan and Mitsubishi vehicles for the Taiwanese auto market.
-The company was also engaged in the production of components for these models.
+Taiwanese automaker Luxgen, a subsidiary of Yulon Motor, was established in 2008 to produce licensed Nissan and Mitsubishi vehicles for the Taiwanese auto market.
+The company was also engaged in producing components for these models.
 Then, the management decided to produce its SUV, Luxgen 7, which in 2011 was honored with top Taiwanese awards.
-Among the brand’s cars that have received international recognition is the Luxgen7 MPV Luxgen5 Sedan minivan.
+Among the brand’s cars that have received international recognition are the Luxgen7 MPV and Luxgen5 Sedan minivan.

 La Buire